Jarvis10001/SIH/front/src/styles/THEME_GUIDE.md

-# College ERP Theme Implementation Guide
+# AcademiX Theme Implementation Guide

 ## 🎨 Theme Overview

-This document provides a complete guide for implementing the College ERP design system theme across all components.
+This document provides a complete guide for implementing the AcademiX design system theme across all components.
 The theme is based on a professional dark color palette with indigo as the primary brand color.

 ## 📁 File Structure